baharpan/dynboss/README.md

 ## How to compile
 ```
-#change the directorie on Makefile
+#change the paths on Makefile
-make
+make DYNAMIC=1
 ```
 ## How to run
 ```